artificial-scientist-lab/AriadneVR/README.md

 #### Adding PyTheus Graphs

-PyTheus is not required to runVRiadne or its preprocessing script.
+PyTheus is not required to run AriadneVR or its preprocessing script.
 We use the [igraph](https://igraph.org/) python library to compute initial layouts.
 To add a PyTheus discovered graph, rename the desired graph-file in the PyTheus output folder to begin with `plot` and run the [jsonConv.py](/lib/jsonConv.py)-skript with appropriate paths as arguments.
 This will compute an initial 3D-layout and modify the appropriate files for the graph to be added to the VR-tool on the next session.
 The graph is then added to the [/processedJSON/](/processedJSON/) folder in the specified category.